SALT: Discover the Varieties

 Take it with a Grain of Salt

 Salt is one of the oldest and most commonly used seasonings around the globe.
-The flavor is one of the four basic taste sensations (the others being sweet, sour, and bitter).
-It's been used for centuries in food preservation and storage.
 It takes foods from bland to brilliant.
 It makes our bodies function and thrive.
-It's abundant and inexpensive, and it's also overused.
+It's abundant and inexpensive, but it's also overused.

 The recommended daily allowance (RDA) of sodium for the average adult is 2,360 milligrams, though the Center for Disease Control and Prevention (CDC) recommends no more than 1,500 milligrams.